mx2913/funkwhale/docs/specs/user-follow/index.md

 : A verb that describes an action targeting an **Object**.
 This informs the receiving server what it needs to do with the object.
 For example: `Create`, `Delete`, `Undo`, `Follow`, `Block`.

 Actor
-: An ActivityPub object representing an entity capbable of performing actions.
+: An ActivityPub object representing an entity capable of performing actions.
 See the [ActivityPub specification][actor] for more details.

 Requesting user
 : The user who sends a request.
 For example: If **Bob** requests to follow **Alice**, **Bob** is the requesting user.